seanpm2001/Documentation/OldVersions/README/English/1/README.txt

 This is the hub for the documentation of [`@seanpm2001`](https://github.com/seanpm2001/) due to its size, this is mainly a list of links (a glossary portal page) it is currently an early draft, and is highly incomplete.

+**This is one of my top 10 vital repositories.
+It should be used as a starting point to discover my projects and how they work.**

-Despite the extremely large amount of documentation I have made available on GitHub, as of 2023, Thursday, December 28th, there are still over 50000 lines of notes that have not been made public (not just in my pinned notes file, where I keep over 1.7 Megabytes of notes in plain text)
+> **Note** Despite the extremely large amount of documentation I have made available on GitHub, as of 2023, Thursday, December 28th, there are still over 50000 lines of notes that have not been made public (not just in my pinned notes file, where I keep over 1.7/1.8 Megabytes of notes in plain text)

+> **Note** Since the updates that started on 2023, December 28th, there have been some entries that link to repositories with incomplete documentation.
+There is a lot to do with these repositories, and it will take a long time to get them ready,

 <details open><summary><p><b>[Click/tap here to expand/collapse this entire article]</b></p></summary>